denilsonagostinho/Coursera__Data_science__Getting_and_Cleaning_Data__Course_Project/README.md

-# Getting and Cleaning Data - Course Project
+## Getting and Cleaning Data - Course Project

-This repository hosts the R asked by the Course Project of the "Getting and Cleaning data" track, from the Data Science Course, available in Coursera.
+This repository hosts the R script (and other files) asked by the Course Project of the "Getting and Cleaning data" track, from the Data Science Course, available in Coursera.

 # How it works
 The file `run_analysis.R` is a R script witch have 5 steps: